Poll: Trump Seen As Important Factor In Americans' Vote, As Democrats Open Up Lead

 Don't see the graphic above?
 Click here.

-That's a blow to congressional Republicans, especially Senate Majority Leader Mitch McConnell, R-Ky., who lamented the rising federal deficit, but blamed it on entitlements rather than tax cuts.
+That's a blow to congressional Republicans, especially Senate Majority Leader Mitch McConnell, R-Ky., who lamented the rising federal deficit but blamed it on entitlements rather than tax cuts.

-"It's disappointing, but it's not a Republican problem," McConnell told Bloomberg News Oct.
+"It's disappointing, but it's not a Republican problem," McConnell told Bloomberg News on Oct.
 16. "It's a bipartisan problem: unwillingness to address the real drivers of the debt by doing anything to adjust those programs to the demographics of America in the future."

 As NPR's Scott Horsley reported the same day, based on a fiscal-year-end report from the Treasury Department: